 Improper Watering

-Too much water and not enough water can both be deadly to pepper plants.
-Even if improper watering does not kill them, it can prevent fruiting or flowering, or cause the plant to drop its flowers or fruit.
+Too much or not enough water can both be deadly to pepper plants.
+Even if it doesn’t kill them, it can prevent fruiting or flowering – or cause the plant to drop its flowers or fruit.

 For more information, check out my article on over watering your plants.

 Make sure to water deeply less often, rather than providing shallow water more often.
-If you seem to struggle with soil that is constantly dry, you may need to add organic material to help with water retention.
+If your soil is dry, you can add organic material to retain water.

-Mulch also helps to prevent evaporation of water, keeping soil moist for a bit longer.
+Mulch also helps to prevent evaporation of water, keeping soil moist longer.

 For more information, check out my article on treating dry soil.